Bomsori Kim

 Bomsori Kim (Korean: 김봄소리, born December 13, 1989) is a South Korean classical violinist.
-She performs as a recitalist and as a soloist with leading orchestras and conductors.
+She performs as a recitalist and as a soloist.

-As a violinist, Bomsori has won prizes at ten international violin competitions, including the Tchaikovsky, Queen Elisabeth, ARD, Sibelius, Montreal, Sendai, Wieniawski, Joachim, China (Qingdao), and Schoenfeld.
+As a violinist, Bomsori has won prizes at ten international violin competitions: the Tchaikovsky, Queen Elisabeth, ARD, Sibelius, Montreal, Sendai, Wieniawski, Joachim, China (Qingdao), and Schoenfeld.
 She has recorded for the major record labels such as Deutsche Grammophon and Warner Classics.

-She currently plays on the 1774 J.B.
+Bomsori is the first Korean female violinist to sign an exclusive contract with Deutsche Grammophon as a star violinist.
+She currently plays on 1725 Guarneri del Gesù violin "ex-Moller" on loan through the generous efforts of Samsung Foundation of Korea and Stradivari Society.
+She previously played on the 1774 J.B.
 Guadagnini Turin, on loan to her from Kumho Asiana Cultural Foundation.